-The speedometer gauge utilizes a LCD display to provide information to the operator and three push button switches to select the display mode.
+The speedometer gauge utilizes a liquid crystal display (LCD) to provide information and three push button switches to manipulate the display.
 This microprocessor-based gauge communicates with the speed transducer assembly over a serial communication link.
-The speedometer receives input via the speed transducer assembly from the two pitot tube pressure sources and displays the highest of the two sources as the current speed.
+The speed transducer assembly measures the pressures generated at each of the two Pitot tube pressure sources and communicates the data to the speedometer gauge.
+The gauge then displays the higher of the two sources as the current speed.